 Good writers do draft after draft of their work.
 Writing rarely comes easily to anyone--but it always makes you think.

 When students give oral presentations of their writing, teachers get a chance to grade on the spot, helping with the paper pile problem.

-History is the ultimate Information Age subjects.
+History is the ultimate Information Age subject.
 It is the great mother discipline that brings all the others together.
 Digesting its big ideas teaches critical thinking, using those big ideas demands another layer of thinking.

 Cultures have traditionally passed on their ideas through stories.
 The Greeks knew that, and so, too, did Mr. McGuffey, whose story-filled "readers" taught generations of Americans to think.

 I grew up in Rutland, Vermont and graduated from Rutland High School.
 After earning a bachelor's degree in government at Smith College, I went on to get a master's degree and, later, was presented with an honorary doctorate from Goucher College.
 In between I did a lot of teaching.
 Then I became a newspaperwoman: I was a reporter for The Ledger-Star in Norfolk, VA, a business writer and editorial writer for the The Virginian-Pilot, as well as, a freelancer for a number of publications including the The Wall Street Journal.
 I was also assistant editor of McGraw-Hill's World News in New York City.

 I have never stopped being a student.
 I've taken courses at Johns Hopkins, Harvard, Bennington, Cornell, and the Wharton School of Business.